nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User selects a task for scheduling
+1. User selects a task for scheduling.
-2. System shows the list of available slots
+2. System shows the list of available slots.
-3. User selects the available slots to allocate
+3. User selects the available slots to allocate.
-4. System allocate the selected slots for a task
+4. System allocate the selected slots for a task.
-Use case ends
+Use case ends.

 **Extensions**